burnedpopcorn/sonic3air-webport/README.md

 # Sonic 3 A.I.R.
 Web Port

 WebAssembly Port of  "Sonic 3 - Angel Island Revisited", a fan-made remaster of Sonic 3 & Knuckles.
+Also, please read the entire readme, it holds lots of info

 Demo Site of This Project: http://sonic3airwebport.x10.mx/sonic3air_web.html